flyteorg/flyte/rsts/concepts/customizable_resources.rst

 Flyte IDL
 ^^^^^^^^^
-You'll want to introduce a new `matchable attribute <https://github.com/flyteorg/flyteidl/blob/master/protos/flyteidl/admin/matchable_resource.proto>`__, including a unique enum value and proto message definition.
+You'll want to introduce a new :std:ref:`matchable resource <protos/docs/admin/admin:matchableresource>`, including a unique enum value and proto message definition.
 For example

 ::